ms-evs/ms-evs.github.io/README.md

 - **Download** the selected files, e.g. with `wget -np -R "index.html*" -c -nH -r http://ms-evs.aisoft.org/link/to/subset/` (change link)
 - **Uncompress** the h5 files (`zstd -d ./path/to/compressed/file.h5.zst -o ./path/to/uncompressed/file.h5`)
 - **Enjoy!**
-- Optional: have a look at our [demo scripts](#useful-scripts) to inspect the dataset files.
+- Optional: have a look at our [demo scripts](#useful-scripts) for a programmatic way to download all files and some functions to inspect the dataset files.

 **MS-EVS Dataset: All channels (RGB, Multispectral, Grayscale)**
 - N-YoutubeFaces (211G) : [https://ms-evs.aisoft.org/N-YoutubeFaces/full/](https://ms-evs.aisoft.org/N-YoutubeFaces/full/)